Learning Objectives Repository - Sysadmin

 IDUnique identifier for the elementYes

-ParentIDID of the parent element (blank for top-level folder)Yes (except root folder)
+ParentIDID of the parent element.
+Leave blank for root-level folders.Yes (except root folder)

 DescriptionAdditional information about the elementNo

-SubjectContains learning objectives for a specific subject (e.g., Mathematics, English)A Folder ID
+SubjectContains learning objectives for a specific subject (e.g. Mathematics, English)A Folder ID

-CategoryOrganises learning objectives within a subject (e.g., Year 3, Addition)A Subject ID or another Category ID
+CategoryOrganises learning objectives within a subject (e.g. Year 3, Addition)A Subject ID or another Category ID

-LOThe actual learning objectiveA Subject ID or Category ID
+LOThe actual learning objective – the competency or skill to be assessedA Subject ID or Category ID

-6.2 Creating the XLSX File
+6.2 Preparing the XLSX file

-1. Open Excel or another spreadsheet application
+1. Open Excel or another spreadsheet application.

-2. Create a new sheet
+2. Create a new sheet.

 ID | ParentID | Title | Description | Type

-1. In row 2, create your top-level folder:
+1. In row 2, add your top-level folder.

-3. Set Type to Subject
+3. Set Type to Folder.

 Example:

-1. Add a row for each category
+1. Add one row for each subject.

-3. Set Type to Category
+3. Set Type to Subject.

 Example:

-1. Add a row for each learning objective
+1. Add a row for each category.

-3. Set Type to LO
+3. Set Type to Category.

 Example:

-3. Set Type to Criterion
+3. Set Type to LO.

 Example:

-2. Set ParentID to the criterion ID
+2. Set ParentID to the learning objective ID.

-3. Set Type to Descriptor
+3. Set Type to Criterion.

 Example: